University of Florida word mark

 ❶UF considers integral to mean: (1) circumstances exist where administrative or clerical services being provided are necessary for the performance of the project or activity being supported by the federal award; AND (2) a minimum of 20% FTE is budgeted in the grant’s budget year.

-CAS Exemption Needed: If awarded, UF will require a CAS exemption form be completed, reviewed, and approved for administrative and clerical salaries to be direct charged to federally funded projects.
+• Cost Accounting Standards (CAS) Exemptions: If awarded, UF will require a CAS exemption be completed, reviewed, and approved for administrative and clerical salaries to be direct charged to federally funded projects.
+See CAS Exemptions for more information.